 Unmanned Aerial Vehicles (UAVs)

-Unmanned Aerial Vehicles (UAVs) will make significant contributions to the warfighting capability of operational forces.
+Unmanned Aerial Vehicles (UAVs) make significant contributions to the warfighting capability of operational forces.
 They greatly improve the timeliness of battlefield information while reducing the risk of capture or loss of manned RECCE assets.
 When compared to manned RECCE aircraft they are cost effective and versatile systems.
 While reconnaissance, intelligence, surveillance, and target acquisition (RISTA) are the premier missions of UAVs, they can also provide substantial support to intelligence preparation of the battlefield (IPB), situation development, battle management (BM), battle damage assessment (BDA), and even rear area security (RAS) to monitor our OPSEC posture.

 Although much of the technology and equipment associated with the UAV are relatively new, the concept is old.
 Before the US entered World War I, the US Navy (USN) developed a seaplane that could operate without a pilot onboard.
 Experimentation continued on the concept through the 1920s and 1 930s.
 The Navy also developed and used a small plywood UAV in the Pacific in World War II to attack heavily defended targets.